Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/yaml_config.md

   - name: "Test Application Multiproject"
 ```

-In this example, `application-tagging.json` is located in `auto-tag` folder of same project and the path to it
+In this example, `application-tagging.json` is located in the `auto-tag` folder of the same project and the path to it
 can be defined relative to `auto-tag.yaml` file.
 But, what if you would like to reuse one template defined outside of this project?
- can be defined relative to `auto-tag.yaml` file.
-But, what if you would like to reuse one template defined outside of this project?
-can be defined relative to `auto-tag.yaml` file.
-But, what if you would like to reuse one template defined outside of this project?
-In this case, you need to define a full path of json template:
+In this case, you need to define a full path of a json template:

 **testproject/auto-tag/auto-tag.yaml:**
 ```yaml